Why should I participate in an internship?

 Where do our students intern?

 As an employer, how can I post an internship opportunity?

-The School of Communication is fortunate to have a strong relationship with some of the foremost businesses across central Ohio, which provide amazing internship opportunities for our students.
-We are grateful to professionals from all participating organizations who supervise and host interns, playing a valuable role in the education of our students.
+The School of Communication is fortunate to have a strong relationship with some of Central Ohio's biggest and best businesses, which provide amazing internship opportunities for our students.
+We are grateful to the professionals and participating organizations who supervise and host interns for helping shape our students' education.

 Read employer-specific information and submit your open positions to the Arts and Sciences Center for Professional and Career Success.
 Upon staff review and approval, you will receive a confirmation email and your opportunity will become available to students.
 You can also send communication-specific opportunities to email@example.com.